-- Personnel Policies and Procedures All educational institutions shall have personnel policies ensuring that nondiscrimination in hiring practices is in compliance with Title VII, Civil Rights Act; Age Discrimination in Employment Act; Americans with Disabilities Act; Washington State Law Against Discrimination; and any applicable local civil rights statutes. - Participant Confidentiality Personnel records of JSP participants are private and confidential and may not be disclosed to the public.
+- 1. Personnel Policies and Procedures All educational institutions shall have personnel policies ensuring that nondiscrimination in hiring practices is in compliance with Title VII, Civil Rights Act; Age Discrimination in Employment Act; Americans with Disabilities Act; Washington State Law Against Discrimination; and any applicable local civil rights statutes. - 2.
+Participant Confidentiality Personnel records of JSP participants are private and confidential and may not be disclosed to the public.
 Information regarding the amount and recipients of JSP contract awards is public information.
-Financial, program, participant, and other records relevant to the JSP funded project will be available for review by the SBCTC. - Attribution License available at the website above.
+Financial, program, participant, and other records relevant to the JSP funded project will be available for review by the SBCTC. - 3.
+Open Licensing Policy The SBCTC requires that all digital software, educational resources and knowledge produced as part of this competitive grant be placed under the Attribution license from Creative Commons.
+This license allows others to use, distribute, and create derivative works based upon the digital works, while still allowing authors to receive credit for their efforts.
+Please take the time to read the license at http://creativecommons.org/licenses/by/3.0.
+In the JSP application you will be asked to agree to allow the SBCTC to distribute the digital software, educational resources and knowledge created through this competitive grant under the terms of the Creative Commons Attribution License available at the website above.
 Creative Commons (CC) is a nonprofit corporation dedicated to making it easier for people to share and build upon the educational and scientific work of others, consistent with the rules of copyright.